-There is some evidence of a theoretical approach to the application of the interpretation in terms of communicating ideas to an audience, but these may not be justified in practical terms in relation to the proposed production and its intended impact upon an audience.
+There is some evidence of a theoretical approach to the application of the interpretation in terms of engaging an audience, but these may not be justified in practical terms in relation to the proposed production and its intended impact upon an audience.

 Description will start to dominate at the lower end of this area, although there will be a broader understanding of approaches to the interpretation in place as we go up through the marks, with some practical imagination and understanding present.

-The justification of decisions will be less secure at this level and examples in support may not always be specific in relation to the proposed production and intended impact upon an audience.
+The justification of decisions will be less secure at this level and examples in support may not always be specific in relation to the proposed production and engaging an audience.

-Towards the higher end of this level, there will be distinct reference to stylistic or historic elements in the proposed interpretation of the play and there will be a general understanding of the likely aesthetic impact on the production.
+Towards the higher end of this level, there will be distinct reference to stylistic or historic elements in the proposed interpretation of the play and there will be a general understanding of the likely aesthetic impact on the production approach to an imaginative interpretation of the text, based on knowledge gained throughout the course.